 Figure 8: Error distribution of heated network chip

-From the diagrams one can see that the error distribution is clearly different.
-With increased temperature, the error also occurs noticeably more frequently.
+You can see from the diagrams that the error distribution is clearly different.
+The error also occurs noticeably more frequently at higher temperatures.

-In order to better understand the following problems, some basic information about Gigabit Ethernet according to IEEE standard 802.3 and the Intel network chips must be discussed.
-The 1 GB Ethernet originated from the previously established 100 MB Ethernet standard.
+In order to better understand the following problems, some basics about Gigabit Ethernet according to IEEE standard 802.3 and the Intel network chips must be discussed.
+The 1 GB Ethernet evolved from the previously established 100 MB Ethernet standard.
 The Ethernet CAT 5 cables used were intended for the transmission of signals at 125 MHz.
-These cables had four pairs (two wires each).
-However, only two pairs were used to transmit data.
-With Gigabit Ethernet, two bits are now transmitted over each of the four pairs:
+These cables had four pairs (two wires each) for this purpose.
+However, data was only transmitted via two pairs.
+With Gigabit Ethernet, two bits are now transmitted via all four pairs:

-So two bits are always transferred to the four twisted pairs.
-The transmitter has to divide each byte into four parts and the receiver has to bring them together again.
-The processing rate is 125 MHz.
+This means that two bits are always transmitted on the four twisted pairs.
+The transmitter must split each byte into four parts and the receiver must reassemble them.
+As already mentioned, the processing clock is 125 MHz.

 The four wire pairs are used simultaneously for both directions.
 The frequency used within the Gigabit Ethernet is 125 MHz according to GMII (Gigabit Media Independent Interface).
 The frequencies at the transmitter and receiver are not necessarily coupled.
 Depending on the data transmission, the frequency for the data is derived from its own clock or from that of the network.
-Due to this procedure and the probable assumption that the four lines are not identical in length, a different runtime must be calculated for the individual partial data (4 x 2 bits).
-Only after all four data parts of a byte are available can they be reassembled, which can lead to delays.
-Depending on the scenario, delays of up to 20 ns can occur here.
-The whole problem is described very well in the document “Improving IEEE 1588 synchronization accuracy in 1000BASE-T systems” [1].
-Since the problems shown unfortunately lie in the ns range, they considerably influence the accuracy of time synchronization via IEEE 1588.
-With copper-based Gigabit Ethernet implementations, it becomes very complex to almost impossible to reach the subnano range.
-This fact was certainly one of the reasons why the White Rapid System [2] uses fiber optic networks.
+Due to this procedure and the probable assumption that the four lines are not identical in length, a different runtime must be expected for the individual partial data (4 x 2 bits).
+Only after all four data parts of a byte are available can they be reassembled, which is why delays can occur.
+Depending on the scenario, delays of up to 20 ns can occur.
+The entire problem is described very well in the document “Improving IEEE 1588 synchronization accuracy in 1000BASE-T systems” [1].
+As the problems described are unfortunately in the ns range, they have a considerable impact on the accuracy of time synchronization via IEEE 1588.
+With copper-based Gigabit Ethernet implementations, it is therefore very difficult or almost impossible to reach the sub-nano range.
+This fact was certainly one of the reasons why the White Rapid System [2] resorts to networks with fiber optic technology.

-Actually one can only count on a Grandmaster Clock, a Transparent Clock (Switch) and a Slave Clock for small systems or in the development of systems.
-In reality, however, one must assume connections in which the grandmaster clock must run over several transparent clocks or even non-PTP-compliant switches.
-All these factors add up over the transport chain from master to slave.
-In order to improve your own control algorithm, you can try to detect the errors that occur in the individual switching nodes and integrate them into your own control algorithm.
-For this purpose, the Kalman filter can be used to create a model that takes the individual errors into account.
-The document [4] “Accurate Time Synchronization in PTP-based Industrial Networks with Long Linear Path” by Daniele Fontanelli and David Macii shows how to model this problem using a Kalman filter.
+Actually, you can only count on a grandmaster clock, a transparent clock (switch) and a slave clock for small systems or in the development of systems.
+In reality, however, you have to assume connections in which the grandmaster clock has to run via several transparent clocks or even non-PTP-compliant switches.
+All these factors add up over the transport chain from the master to the slave.
+To improve your own control algorithm, you can try to record the errors that occur in the individual switching nodes and incorporate them into your own control algorithm.
+To this end, the Kalman filter can be used to create a model that takes the individual errors into account.
+The document [4] “Accurate Time Synchronization in PTP-based Industrial Networks with Long Linear Path” by Daniele Fontanelli and David Macii shows a model for this problem using a Kalman filter.
 The document also shows that this approach can be used to improve the accuracy of IEEE 1588 systems in this scenario.

-ince 1960 Rudolf E. Kalman developed a special method for time-discrete linear systems in order to estimate the states of a system (including its parameters) from noisy and partly redundant measurements.
-This method was known as the Kalman filter and first published in [3].
+s early as 1960, Rudolf E. Kalman developed a special method for discrete-time linear systems to estimate the states of a system (including their parameters) from noisy and partially redundant measurements.
+This method became known as the Kalman filter and was first published in [3].
 Since then, many different variants of the Kalman filter have been published.
 The following description can also be found in detail in [5].

 In order for the Kalman filter to be used correctly, it is necessary that the basic conditions of the measurement system are known.
 Every classic Kalman filter usually consists of a state space description and the real measurement system with its own system and measurement noise.
-From this system, the prediction and correction can be calculated with the help of the Kalman filter.
-Basically, a Kalman filter estimates the output variable ŷ(k) and compares it with the measured output variable y(k) of the real measurement system.
+The prediction and correction can be calculated from this system with the help of the Kalman filter.
+In principle, a Kalman filter estimates the output variable ŷ(k) and compares it with the measured output variable y(k) of the real measurement system.
 The difference Δy(k) between the two values is weighted with the Kalman gain Ḵ(k) and used to correct the estimated state vector ẍ(k).
 The structure can be described as follows:

 Figure 9: Structure of a Kalman filter